a

 Easy access to Round Lake

-If the much more difficult trail up from the South Upper Truckee Road trail head was the only way in to Round Lake, it would be even quieter that it is now.
+If the much more difficult trail up from the South Upper Truckee Road trail head was the only way in to Round Lake, it would be even quieter than it is now.

 The majority of the times I have been to Round Lake there is no one else camping there.
 I have been alone.
-When not alone, there are one or two parties, at the most, around the Lake.
-Most people camp on the East side of Round Lake, under the Pinnacle, and leave the best sites on the North side of the lake for me.
+When not alone, there are one or two parties at most.
+Most people camp at the campsites above the East shore of Round Lake, under the Pinnacle, and leave the best sites on the Northwest corner of the shore of Round Lake for me.

 Mosquitoes